scttfrdmn/cargoship/docs/advanced/travelagent.md

 * Store the inventory in spot that can be later searched.
 * Provide credentials and target information for a copy out to the cloud.

+The Duke University implementation uses RToolkits as the Travel Agent endpoint, however you can write your own as long as it supports the defined endoints.

 ## Hosting your own Travel Agent

 API INFO GOES HERE